 Our tiny daughter E. was born with a unique genetic map.
-That’s how we label her rare chromosomal deletion (it’s a big one, on the Q arm of the 12th chromosome).
+That’s how we label her chromosomal deletion, on the Q arm of the 12th chromosome.
 Genetic counselors have told us that she may be impaired, possibly in some sort of seismic way, but there are only four people documented in the world who have this deletion.
 The other children who have it are heartbreakingly altered.
 But because this condition is so rare, there is no roadmap.
 How our daughter will be affected will unfold as she develops, over the hours and days and years.
 Whether she will eat, walk, talk, and be able to process information the way we had expected: we will see.

 It seems like it’s part magic, yet backed entirely by science.
 That’s how I feel about the world.
 It very often blows my mind.

 One thing is clear: my daughter’s stomach doesn’t work like mine or yours.
 She has a diagnosis called Midgut Neuropathy, which is a fancy way of saying that her digestion is out of whack.
 Basically, there’s a whole lot of vomit in our story.